The bipolar filtration of topologically slice knots: Introduction

-Our proof \emph{simultaneously} uses amenable Cheeger-Gromov $L^2$ $\rho$-invariants and Heegaard Floer correction term $d$-invariants.
+To detect structures unknown to be detected by existing smooth obstructions, our approach simultaneously uses Heegaard Floer correction term $d$-invariants and amenable Cheeger-Gromov $L^2$ $\rho$-invariants associated with higher derived series quotients of the fundamental group.
 We remark that a combination of the Cheeger-Gromov invariant over a certain torsion-free solvable group and the $d$-invariant of the 3-fold cyclic branched cover was used earlier in~\cite{Cochran-Harvey-Horn:2012-1}, in order to obtain a weaker result under an additional not-yet-proven hypothesis, which is implied by the homotopy ribbon slice conjecture.
-Our improved method works without the homotopy ribbon type hypothesis.
-A key technique used in our proof is to consider, even for a single knot, an infinite family of $d$-invariants associated to branched covers of various degrees, together with the Cheeger-Gromov $\rho$-invariants.
-We compute that these infinitely many $d$-invariants are all nonzero for our examples, and derive the desired result using this.
+Our improved method can be carried out without the homotopy ribbon type hypothesis.

+A key technique we use is to consider, even for a single knot, an infinite family of $d$-invariants associated to branched covers of various degrees, together with the Cheeger-Gromov $\rho$-invariants.
+We show that these infinitely many $d$-invariants are all nonzero for our examples, and derive the desired result using this.
 Another key ingredient we employ is the amenable signature theorem in~\cite{Cha-Orr:2009-1,Cha:2010-1} for the Cheeger-Gromov invariants over locally $p$-indicable amenable groups.

+Given that our approach successfully provides new information on the deep part of the smooth concordance group $\cT$, it seems natural to ask how other various modern smooth techniques can be improved to be coupled more tightly with topological information associated with the fundamental group.
+We believe that further investigations along this direction will be intriguing.